mainsail-crew/mainsail/README.md

 ![screenshot-dashboard](docs/assets/img/screenshot.png)

-To begin using Mainsail start by [installing](https://github.com/meteyou/mainsail/wiki/Installation) it or read the [Wiki Pages](https://github.com/meteyou/mainsail/wiki) for more informations.
+To begin using Mainsail start by [installing](https://meteyou.github.io/mainsail/setup/) it or read the [pages](https://meteyou.github.io/mainsail/) for more informations.

 ## Credit, sources and inspiration
 * [Kevin O'Connor](https://github.com/KevinOConnor) for the awesome 3D printer firmware [Klipper](https://github.com/KevinOConnor/klipper)